 3. Design key post-contract information flows between you and your provider

-During the procurement it is essential to build in obligations to give you the right level of visibility, accuracy and granularity on all the information you need in order to effectively manage the contract.
+During the procurement, it is essential to build in obligations to give you the right level of visibility, accuracy and granularity on all the information you need in order to effectively manage the contract.
 For example, open-book accounting is often an obligation in larger contracts, but equally often when the client gets to see the data it is ‘opaque’ and the provider’s actual costs and margins can be very difficult to identify.
-To try to avoid this opacity, set out clear heads of costs which must be produced, including any hidden overheads or intra-provider cross-charges.
+To try to avoid this opacity, set out clear heads of costs that must be produced, including any hidden overheads or intra-provider cross-charges.
 Build in the obligation to be able to see and audit open-book information at sensible intervals.

 4. Careful consideration should go into invoice designs